 The waiver of university regulations can be used to address most other concerns.
-These include extending the time needed to complete an incomplete grade, retroactively withdrawing from a quarter, and extending the time allowed to complete an incomplete grade.
+These include extending the time needed to complete an incomplete grade, retroactively withdrawing from a term, and extending the time allowed to complete an incomplete grade.
 The form is approved by the Graduate Coordinator and the Faculty Director of Graduate Studies.
 In some cases, instructor's signatures are also required.
-The form is available online and in the Office of Graduate Studies.
+Instructions for completing the form are available on the Office of Graduate Studies website.